lina-im/Data-Cleaning-Dataset/README.md

 8. Find outliers in the dataset for bmi and charges group by plotting them as a boxplot
 9. Find average charges of all smokers (yes) who are male from the original vs reduced data set
 10. Find average charges of individuals with <23 BMI in each of the four regions from the reduced dataset and create a bar plot with a legend to visualize this.

+The output of the 10 operations can be found in output_file.pdf.